-The following table sets forth information in respect of securities authorized for issuance under each of the Corporation's equity compensation plans approved at December 31, 2022.
+The following table sets forth information in respect of securities authorized for issuance under each of the Corporation's equity compensation plans approved at December 31, 2023.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Number of Securities Outstanding as a percentage of the issued and outstanding Common Shares as at December 31, 2022 Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plan (excluding securities reflected in column (a)) (c)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Number of Securities Outstanding as a percentage of the issued and outstanding Common Shares as at December 31, 2023 Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plan (excluding securities reflected in column (a)) (c)

-Omnibus Incentive Plan
+2021 Omnibus Incentive Plan

 Options 2,659,800 0.5% \$1.93

-PSUs 1,711,100 0.3% \$0 -
+PSUs 2,625,700 0.5% \$0 -

-RSUs 4,522,124 0.8% \$0
+RSUs 5,252,645 0.9% \$0

-Total (Omnibus Incentive Plan) 8,893,024 1.5% \$1.93 -
+Total (2021 Omnibus Incentive Plan) 10,538,145 1.8% \$1.93 -

-Option Plan Options 4,500,000 0.8% \$1.34
+Option Plan Options 953,800 0.2% \$0.84

-RSU Plan RSUs 9,659,390 0.8% \$0
+RSU Plan RSUs 4,019,659 0.7% \$0

-Performance Plan PSUs 4,772,200 1.6% \$0
+Performance Plan PSUs 0 0.0% \$0

 Approved and Not Approved Equity Compensation Plans

-Equity compensation plans approved by securityholders 27,824,614 4.7% \$1.56 30,824,286
+Equity compensation plans approved by securityholders 15,511,604 2.7% \$1.64 41,723,616

 Equity compensation plans not approved by securityholders

-Total 27,824,614 \$1.56 30,824,286
+Total 15,511,604 \$1.64 41,723,616

-- (1) Pursuant to the Omnibus Incentive Plan, Option Plan, Performance Plan and RSU Plan, the maximum number of Common Shares issuable on exercise/ vesting of Options, PSUs and RSUs at any time is limited to 10% of the outstanding Common Shares, less the number of Common Shares issuable pursuant to all other security based compensation arrangements (as defined in the TSX Company Manual), which includes the Omnibus Incentive Plan, Option Plan, Performance Plan, and RSU Plan. - (2) Options, RSUs and PSUs granted prior to May 5, 2021 were granted pursuant to the Corporation's Option Plan, Performance Plan and RSU Plan, respectively.
-The Omnibus Incentive Plan applies to Options, RSUs and PSUs granted after May 5, 2021.
-A description of the key terms of the Option Plan, RSU Plan, Performance Plan and the Omnibus Incentive Plan is provided in Appendix A Description of Long-Term Equity Incentive Plan.
+- (1) Pursuant to the 2021 Omnibus Incentive Plan, Option Plan, and 2015 RSU Plan, the maximum number of Common Shares issuable on exercise/vesting of Options, PSUs and RSUs at any time is limited to 10% of the outstanding Common Shares, less the number of Common Shares issuable pursuant to all other security based compensation arrangements (as defined in the TSX Company Manual), which includes the 2021 Omnibus Incentive Plan, Option Plan, and RSU Plan.
+See Matters to be Acted Upon at the Meeting Approval of Unallocated Options, Rights and Other Entitlements under the 2024 Omnibus Incentive Plan and Appendix B Description of Long-Term Equity Incentive Plans 2024 Omnibus Incentive Plan. - (2) Options, RSUs and PSUs granted prior to May 5, 2021 were granted pursuant to the Corporation's Option Plan, Performance Plan and RSU Plan, respectively.
+The 2021 Omnibus Incentive Plan applies to Options, RSUs and PSUs granted after May 5, 2021.
+A description of the key terms of the Option Plan, RSU Plan, Performance Plan and the Omnibus Incentive Plan is provided in Appendix B Description of Long-Term Equity Incentive Plan.
+See Matters to be Acted Upon at the Meeting Approval of Unallocated Options, Rights and Other Entitlements under the 2024 Omnibus Incentive Plan.